leom97/ShapeOptimizationParabolic/code/getting_started.md

 To do so, a configuration file is needed, where details about the geometry, PDE data etc. are provided.

-A sample version of such a configuration file is `./runs/exemplary_run/problem_data.py`, for a basic shape optimization run (see the other runs for more examples).
+A sample version of such a configuration file is `./runs/exemplary_run/problem_data.py`, it corresponds to a basic shape optimization example (see the other runs for more examples).
 It is required that the name of this file is `problem_data.py`.
 It should be placed in the folder of a specific run.

 The sample version is commented, to illustrate the various changes that are possible from this baseline.